 Single-day passes only give you access to the concert for one day.
 You choose the day, but you only get access to the venue.
 You will NOT be able to access the campgrounds (see Single-Day Passes & Campsites above).

 A GA 4-day wristband at Country Thunder gets you access to the music festival venue Thursday-Sunday and the campgrounds Wednesday-Monday.
 Inside the venue, you will only have standing/lawn area seating.
 Contact us at RichLivingLessSpending@gmail.com for discounted GA 4-day wristbands!

-A RSVD 4-day wristband at Country Thunder gets you access to the music festival venue seating area for your specifically reserved seat Thursday-Sunday and the campgrounds Wednesday-Monday.
-In the past, there were also VIP tickets that included a special food & drink area.
-These are no longer available at Country Thunder.
+A RSVD 4-day wristband (previously VIP) at Country Thunder gets you access to the music festival venue seating area for your specifically reserved seat Thursday-Sunday and the campgrounds Wednesday-Monday.

 “Are there enough food options to just eat at Country Thunder?
 Can I go without packing food for Country Thunder?”

 Answer: NO!
 There are food options at Country Thunder, but they are expensive, have long lines, and offer a limited variety.